Noh Hee-kyung: Cable debut and ratings success

-Other activities
+Our Blues premiered on tvN on April 9, 2022, and aired every Saturday and Sunday at 21:10 (KST) for a total of 20 episodes.

+Philanthropy

 Noh is close to Pomnyun, a Buddhist monk well known for his involvement in humanitarian issues.
 They are both active in Join Together Society (JTS Korea), an international relief group which donates to third-world countries and North Korea.